asvd/helios-kernel/README.md

 ```

 A set of dependencies is listed in the module head using the
-`include()` function, each call stands for a single dependency.
-The
+`include()` function, where each call stands for a single dependency.
-only argument is the exact path to the source of the needed module —
+The only argument is the exact path to the source of the needed module
-so that it is always easy to find out the particular dependency source
+— so that it is always easy to find out the particular dependency
-locaiton.
+source locaiton.

 Module code is located inisde the `init()` function declaration.
 It
 will be issued by Helios Kernel as soon as all dependencies are